 These areas are full of pretty little parks like Giardino delle Rose, Terzo Giardino, Giardino Bardini; and this open environment should appeal to families since they offer safe places for the kids to play.

-The Piazzale Michelangelo it’s one of the highlights of this part of the city.
-It’s a large open Piazza up on a hillside that you can climb up to from the river using the stairs of the Rampe di San Niccolo.
+The Piazzale Michelangelo is a large open Piazza up on a hillside that you can climb up to from the river using the stairs of the Rampe di San Niccolo.
 It’s well worth the walk because the square offers one of the best views across the city.

 Where these two areas meet the Arno River, you’ll find all kinds of excellent places to dine, drink, and shop.
 The riverside is a thriving and cool little area full of trattorias and art studios, and it’s an excellent place for a night out.